TALK TO SALES

 • Cash

-If the reimbursement request was larger than the employee’s accrued allowance, you should pay the employee the full amount of their accrued allowance and continue to make monthly payments toward the balance until it’s paid in full or the employee’s annual allowance is exhausted.
+If the reimbursement amount is larger than the employee’s accrued allowance, you should pay them the full amount of their accrued allowance and continue to make monthly payments toward the balance until it’s paid in full or the employee’s annual allowance is exhausted.

 5. Record keeping and storing documentation